A Common Ancestor of PDL, Conjunctive Queries, and Unary Negation First-order: Introduction

 \subsection{Related Logics}

 As mentioned earlier, $\CPDLp$ can be seen as an ``umbrella logic'' capturing both expressive extensions of $\PDL$, such as $\ICPDL$, and expressive extensions of "conjunctive queries" studied in the context of "graph databases".
-We next detail some query languages related to $\ICPDLp$.
+We next provide some details on some query languages related to $\ICPDLp$.

-\AP A ""graph database"" is often abstracted as a finite, edge-labeled graph, where labels come from some finite alphabet of relations~(see "eg"~\cite{DBLP:conf/pods/Baeza13} for more details), but via trivial adaptations one can use "graph@graph database" query languages on "Kripke structures", or vice-versa.
+\AP A ""graph database"" is often abstracted as a finite, edge-labeled graph, where labels come from some finite alphabet of relations~(see "eg",~\cite{DBLP:conf/pods/Baeza13} for more details), but via trivial adaptations one can use "graph@graph database" query languages on "Kripke structures", or vice-versa.

-\AP ""Conjunctive queries"", or \reintro{CQs}, are conjunctions of relational atoms, closed under projection.
-For example, the "CQ" ``$q(x,x,y) = R(x,y) \land S(y,z) \land T(z,x)$'' returns, on an edge-labelled graph, all triplets of vertices $(u,u,v)$ such that $u,v$ participates in an $R$-$S$-$T$-cycle.
+\AP ""Conjunctive queries"", or CQs, are conjunctions of relational atoms, closed under projection.
+For example, the "CQ"